- Do you believe that newspapers and national media reveal all that they know?

 - Do governments have a right to protect their own reputation by not revealing all information?

 - Is information a human right or a luxury?

-In days gone by people would say ‘we built this civilisation on the internet’.
-It would be hard to criticism them for making such a remark, without it we would be largely handicapped by the sheer volume of data we need to wade through and edit.
+In days gone by people would say ‘we built this civilization on the internet’.
+It would be hard to criticise them for making such a remark, without it we would be largely handicapped by the sheer volume of data we need to wade through and edit.
 There are currently 4 billion users with the bulk now coming from Asia and growing!
 Without having the internet it becomes a lot harder to stay informed.
 We literally have access to the entire archive of the Natural History Museum, British Museum, the finest collection of manuscripts, and just about anything else you can possibly imagine.
-With these tools we are able to make better decisions simply because we know more about the world we are presently living in.
-Barriers between people, culture, language and concepts are being broken down and a new global civilisation is emerging.
-The hope that people can forever united and peacefully co-operate can happen.
+With these tools, we are able to make better decisions simply because we know more about the world we are presently living in.
+Barriers between people, culture, language, and concepts are being broken down and a new global civilization is emerging.
+The hope that people can forever be united and peacefully co-operate can happen.

 Then why are more and more countries trying to censor, snoop on and in some cases block, delete and rewrite articles on the internet?
 It sounds counter-intuitive but many governments have decided that this is the best thing to do.
-But there are huge consequence for these actions.
+But there is a huge consequence for these actions.

 Questions arising from this:

 - What can people do to make sure they are not a victim of censorship?

 - What are the possible advantages of censorship?
 Could it be for their own safety?